weweb-assets/ww-chat-ai/AI.md

 Actions:

--   `scrollToBottom`: Scrolls the message area to the bottom
+-   `scrollToBottom`: Scrolls the message area to the bottom.
+Args: `smooth` (boolean, optional) - Whether to use smooth scrolling animation.
+Default: `false`
 -   `clearMessages`: Clears all messages from the chat history
 -   `addMessage`: Adds a new message to the chat.
 Args: message (object with text, senderId, and userName properties)